sheurich/debian-repro/docs/design.md

 ### Platform Comparison

-The system builds on GitHub Actions and Google Cloud Build daily.
-It compares checksums to verify platform-independent reproducibility.
+We build on GitHub Actions and Google Cloud Build daily, comparing checksums to verify platform-independent reproducibility.

 ### Architecture Support